bitcoin/bitcoin/CONTRIBUTING.md

 In general, all pull requests must:

-  - have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
+  - Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
-  - be well peer reviewed;
+  - Be well peer reviewed;
-  - have unit tests and functional tests where appropriate;
+  - Have unit tests and functional tests where appropriate;
-  - follow code style guidelines;
+  - Follow code style guidelines;
-  - not break the existing test suite;
+  - Not break the existing test suite;
-  - where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
+  - Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
 This helps prevent regression.

-Patches that change Bitcoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+Patches that change Raven consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
 While each case will be different, one should be prepared to expend more time and effort than for